PDXpert PLM Software

 This help topic describes the current PDXpert PLM release.
 Earlier releases may be different.
 To view your release's version of this topic, open PDXpert and press the F1 key or select the Help menu.

-You should back up your database frequently to insure against data loss.
+You should back up your database amd library (file attachments) frequently to insure against data loss.

 Microsoft recommends backing up a SQL Server database to an internal fixed drive.
-The operation may fail — possibly without any warning — if you select a compressed, network-mapped, or external volume.
-Verify that a backup that's saved to the selected device can be restored.
+The operation may fail—possibly without any warning—if you select a compressed, network-mapped, or external volume.
+Make sure that a backup that's saved to the selected device can be restored.

-The PDXpert Application Server may automatically purge files or folders within its working directory.
-Do not add files to the server's \Data\ folder or its subfolders, since unrecognized files may interfere with proper operation or be deleted.
+Do not add files to the server's \Data\ folder or its subfolders.
+Unrecognized files may interfere with proper operation or may be deleted without warning.

 On the PDXpert Application Server window: